cschlick/greasewood/README.md

 ## TLS certificates for services

-The same CA that gates the mesh also issues ordinary **x509 TLS certificates**, so a service on a node (Postgres, an internal API, …) gets a cert that every peer validates against one trust root — no second PKI (public-key infrastructure).
+The same CA that gates the mesh also issues ordinary **x509 TLS certificates**, so a service on a node (Postgres, an internal API, etc) gets a cert that every peer validates against one trust root — no second PKI (public-key infrastructure).
 These are real x509 certs with SANs, distinct from the mesh credential, but signed by the same Ed25519 CA key.